10 tips to adapt to the new contingency fee regime

-On July 1, 2021 Ontario’s contingency fees will be subject to significant changes, with amendments to both the Solicitors Act and the Law Society Rules of Professional Conduct coming into force.
+On July 1, 2021, Ontario’s contingency fees became subject to significant changes, with amendments to both the Solicitors Act and the Law Society of Ontario’s Rules of Professional Conduct coming into force.
 The changes will affect how contingency fees are calculated and will impact how contingency fee matters are managed from marketing and new client intake through to client offboarding.

 1. Get familiar with the new requirements now

 Under the new regime lawyers and paralegals will need to: